Hi and welcome to this restorative class.

 Choose whatever variation feels good to you.

-Lift the chest up to the ceiling,
+Lift the chest up through the ceiling.

 Look up.

-Deep breaths here.
+Deep breath here.

 If you press the right shoulder into the mat,